What is an index fund?

 There is no limit on how long the trade is held.
 It can be held short-term, for a matter of seconds or minutes, a few days to a few months, or it can be held over the long-term for many years as an investment.

-Below are the top-performing funds according to a share price increase over the past five years, as of early October 2021.
-Only funds with at least an average daily volume of 100,000 trades are included.
+Below you will find the funds with the best performance in terms of share price increase over the past five years (as of early October 2021, source: CMC Markets).
+Only funds with an average daily trading volume of at least 100,000 trades are considered.

-1. First Trust NASDAQ Clean Edge Green Energy Index Fund (QCLN) – up 326%
+• First Trust NASDAQ Clean Edge Green Energy Index Fund (QCLN) - Increase of 326%

 Low-cost index funds